How To Design Perfect Product Labels [6 Steps For Beginners]

 Do Something Different

 Your label material is an easy place to make packaging upgrades or opt for a more eye-catching choice.
-Textured brown kraft labels or metallic foil labels can add a layer of dimension to your product and attract more potential customers.
+Textured brown kraft labels, metallic foil labels, or holographic labels can add a layer of dimension to your product and attract more potential customers.
+Don't want a fully metallic label?
+Consider cold-foil stamping, which adds metallic detail to your labels in specified areas.

 Complement The Container